+Area description

-Area description.
-The study was conducted at a site typical of rangelands at the Monte Phytogeographical Province, Province of Buenos Aires, Argentina.
+The study was conducted at a site typical of rangelands at the Monte Phytogeographical Province, Pcia.
+Bs.
+As., Argentina.
 The study site (40° 39'S, 62° 54'W; 40 m a.s.l.) was 22 km away from Carmen de Patagones.

-The climate, vegetation and soil characteristics of the region have been reported (11, 18, 41).
-The climate is temperate semiarid, mean annual temperature is 14.6 °C, and mean monthly temperatures of the coldest (July) and warmest (January) months vary from 3 to 12 °C and 19 to 27 °C, respectively; absolute minima and maxima vary from -5 to -17 °C and 35 to 46 °C. The mean relative humidity is 60%.
-Annual mean for winds is 13 km h-1.
-Long-term average rainfall is 331 mm/ year (28).
+The general climate, vegetation and soil characteristics of the region have been reported by Cabrera (11), De Fina (18) and Parodi (41).
+The climate is temperate semiarid, mean annual temperature is 14.6 °C, and mean monthly temperatures of the coldest (July) and warmest (January) months varie between 3-12 °C and 19-27 °C, respectively.
+Absolute minimum and maximum temperatures have varied between -5 to -17 °C and 35 to 46 °C. The mean relative humidity is 60%.
+Winds have an annual mean of 13 km h-1.
+Long-term average rainfall is 331 mm/year (28).
 Annual rainfall is concentrated during spring and fall.
-Air temperature, water vapor tension, and rainfall were measured by a meteorological station located at the study site (Fig. 1).
-Evapotranspiration was calculated (40); mean annual water deficit varied from 400 to 800 mm.
+Air temperature, water vapor tension, and rainfall were provided by a meteorological station located at the study site during 1983-1986 (Fig. 1).
+Evapotranspiration was calculated following Papadakis (40).
+Mean annual water deficit varies between 400 to 800 mm.

-The community is characterized by an open shrubby stratum which includes herbaceous species of different grazing value.
-Cattle grazing on natural vegetation is the most important economic activity (11).
-In this paper annual or perennial grass and forb species of the herbaceous layer were categorized, on the basis of their acceptance by cattle, into desirable (highly preferred), intermediate (grazed when desirable species are not available) or undesirable (accepted only when better forage species are not available).
-Woody species were classified as evergreen or deciduous.
+The community is characterized by an open shrubby stratum which includes herbaceous species of different value for cattle production.
+Cattle grazing on natural vegetation is the most important economic activity in the region (11).
+In this study, annual or perennial grass and forbs species of the herbaceous layer were categorized into desirable (highly preferred), intermediate (grazed when desirable species are not available) or undesirable (only accepted when a better forage species is not available) on the basis of their acceptability by cattle.
+Woody species were classified as either evergreen or deciduous.